fluentpython/example-code/README.rst

 Fluent Python, First Edition: example code
 ==========================================

+**This repository is archived and will not be updated.
+Please visit https://github.com/fluentpython/example-code-2e**

 Example code for the book `Fluent Python, First Edition` by Luciano Ramalho (O'Reilly, 2015).

 * Code here may change and disappear without warning.